PARTNER / OWNER

 PARTNER / OWNER / GENERAL MANAGER / HEAD COACH

-Jay brings over 20 years sales and marketing experience to the Blue Ox with his Minneapolis based Digital Marketing Agency, Tripine Creative, Inc. For the past two seasons Witta has been the head coach of the NA3HL’s Junior A’ hockey team – New Ulm Steel.
-Witta completed a 67-33-10 two year record with a Silver Cup semifinal appearance last season and a Western Division playoff final loss to the eventual National Champion, Granite City this year.
-The Steel also completed a relocation transition from White Bear Lake to New Ulm this season with the smoothest of ease.
+During his prior two seasons, Witta had been the head coach of the NA3HL’s Junior A’ hockey team – New Ulm Steel.
+Witta completed a 67-33-10 two year record with a Silver Cup semifinal appearance 2015/16 and a Western Division playoff final loss to the eventual National Champion, Granite City 2016/17.
+The Steel also completed a relocation transition from White Bear Lake to New Ulm 2017 with the smoothest of ease.
 Jay worked daily with the Steel ownership in all aspects of the business – budgets, league communications, recruiting, trades, facilities, core value accountability, parent communication, and player advancement.
+During his two year stint with the Steel, Witta helped promote over eight players to the NAHL/TIER 2 LEVEL as well as seven players onto NCAA and ACHA college hockey.

-Witta also played Junior A’ hockey in Humboldt, Saask.
-(SJHL) before an undetected heart issue caused him to retire and return back to Minnesota.
-Witta has been coaching for the past 15 seasons and in addition worked closely to help create the Breakaway Hockey AAA program – by assembling the first ever Breakaway 1997 AAA training team.
+Witta also played Junior A’ hockey in Humboldt, Saask. for the Broncos (SJHL) before an undetected heart issue caused him to retire and return back to Minnesota.
+Witta has been coaching for the past 20 seasons and served on the Minnetonka Youth Hockey Board for 2 years – Jay also worked with Dave Snuggerud at Breakaway hockey to help form the first ever Breakaway AAA 97′ training team.
 Witta resides in Minnetonka with his wife Sara and their four boys.
+Bennett, Brody, Brooks and Griffin.

 PARTNER / OWNER